A Guide to Self Assessement Tax Returns

 Should you choose to send a paper tax return, it must reach HMRC by midnight on 31 October.
-There are very few exceptions to this rule.
-One exception is if you are sending a Self Assessment return for a registered pension scheme or non-resident company.
+There are limited exceptions to this rule, including sending a Self Assessment return for a registered pension scheme or non-resident company.
 Should this be the case then the deadline is 31 January as you can only send paper returns for these scenarios.

 The most common reasons that people need to fill in tax returns:

 - You are self-employed (or a partner in a partnership)

 - Your annual income is more than £100,000

 - You have income from savings, investment or property: